Wilfred/babyc/README.md

 ## Soon

 * Working on a bit of code cleanup and code commenting
-* Adding a test_stdlib directory with more complex testcases
+* Adding a test_stdlib directory with more complex testcases, updating run_tests
 * Support for unsigned ints

 ## Not implemented